Support for carers

 National Disability Insurance Scheme

 The National Disability Insurance Scheme (NDIS) supports people with disability, their families and carers.
-The NDIS helps people with disability to get work and participate in the community.
+The NDIS provides funding to eligible people with disability to gain an improved quality of life.

 Read more on the NDIS website.